google/OpenSK/README.md

     ./deploy.py --board=nrf52840_dongle --opensk
     ```

-1. Finally you need to inejct the cryptographic material if you enabled
+1. Finally you need to inject the cryptographic material if you enabled
     batch attestation or CTAP1/U2F compatibility (which is the case by
     default):